hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added a filter to change admin menu appearance.

 = 4.0.1 =
-* Improved appearance of Forms and Events pages.
+* Added pagination to the Forms and Events pages.
 * Fixed PHP notice on the Forms page.

 = 4.0.0 =